en français | 中文

 POINT-OF-ENTRY (POE) SYSTEM

 Point of entry systems, also called whole house systems are usually installed where the water enters the home, just after the water meter.
-Most homes have the water meter located in the basement or lower level, however in warmer climates water meters are often located in the garage or outside the house.
+Most homes have the water meter located in the basement or lower level, however in warmer climates water meters are often in the garage or outside the house.
 Water softeners are always POE systems.
 The most popular POE systems for the removal of chlorine and contaminants utilize KDF media and carbon.
 For microbiologically unsafe water, ozone, ultra violet, and Doulton Sterasyl are recommended.

 POINT-OF-USE (POU) SYSTEMS

-The majority of drinking waters systems are Point of Use (POU) systems, where purified water is delivered to either a kitchen faucet, to a dedicated auxiliary faucet installed at the kitchen sink, or through a filter that is incorporated into a drinking water bottle.
+The majority of drinking waters systems are point of use (POU) systems, where purified water is delivered to either a kitchen faucet, to a dedicated auxiliary faucet installed at the kitchen sink, or through a filter that is incorporated into a drinking water bottle.

 WATER BOTTLE FILTRATION SYSTEMS

-Designed for personal use, these systems utilize a variety of technologies including activated carbon, ATS Media (BASF), ceramic, Doulton Sterasyl, and ultra filtration technologies.
-Many of these systems can be used for microbiologically unsafe water, and are convenient for those who want to ensure that all the water consumed is free of chlorine, chemicals, contaminants, etc. Many have an integrated straw, while others have a push/pull cap.
+Designed for personal use, these systems utilize a variety of technologies including activated carbon, ATS media (BASF), ceramic, Doulton Sterasyl, and ultra filtration technologies.
+Many of these systems can be used for microbiologically unsafe water, and are convenient for those who want to ensure that all the water consumed is free of chlorine, chemicals, contaminants, etc. Some have an integrated straw, while others have a push/pull cap.
 There are no portable water purifiers that remove fluoride.

 Pour through designs rely on gravity, where water slowly drips through a filtration material into a pitcher or carafe.
 Small pitcher designs can be stored in a refrigerator, while large carafes, which often use Doulton Sterasyl filtration, can sit on a table or counter.
 Pour through designs have a small capacity, and require constant filling.
 They also have a lower filter capacity than most systems, however Doulton Sterasyl features a ceramic material that can be cleaned, extending the life of the system.